isomerpages/nlb-biblioasia/_apr-to-jun-2023/Belacan: Caviar? Or Vile and Disgusting?.md

 [^1]: “PM Lee Expresses Appreciation to Malaysia’s Queen for ‘Royal’ Sambal Belacan,” *Today*, 29 October 2019, https://www.todayonline.com/singapore/pm-lee-expresses-appreciation-permaisuri-agong-royal-sambal-belacan.

-[^2]: Hugh Clifford, [*In Court & Kampong: Being Tales & Sketches of Native Life in the Malay Peninsula*](https://eresources.nlb.gov.sg/printheritage/detail/7549ff6b-44f4-4f79-b6d1-cd9b75ef7a26.aspx) (London: Grant Richards, 1897), 137.
+[^2]: Hugh Clifford, [*In Court &amp; Kampong: Being Tales &amp; Sketches of Native Life in the Malay Peninsula*](https://eresources.nlb.gov.sg/printheritage/detail/7549ff6b-44f4-4f79-b6d1-cd9b75ef7a26.aspx) (London: Grant Richards, 1897), 137.
 (From BookSG)

-[^3]: John Crawfurd, [*A Descriptive Dictionary of the Indian Islands & Adjacent Countries*](https://eresources.nlb.gov.sg/printheritage/detail/2f493163-969c-482a-aa4d-982efd9c5e7b.aspx) (London: Bradbury & Evans, 1856), 27.
+[^3]: John Crawfurd, [*A Descriptive Dictionary of the Indian Islands &amp; Adjacent Countries*](https://eresources.nlb.gov.sg/printheritage/detail/2f493163-969c-482a-aa4d-982efd9c5e7b.aspx) (London: Bradbury &amp; Evans, 1856), 27.
 (From BookSG).
 Also see Gracie Lee, “[Crawfurd on Southeast Asia](https://biblioasia.nlb.gov.sg/vol-11/issue-4/jan-mar-2016/dictionary-indian-islands-crawfurd),” *BiblioAsia* 11, no. 4 (January–March 2016): 16 –17.
 For more information on garum, see Sally Grainger, [*The Story of Garum: Fermented Fish Sauce and Salted Fish in the Ancient World*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=205370569) (Abingdon, Oxon; New York, NY: Routledge, 2021).
 (From National Library, Singapore, call no. RSEA 338.4766494 GRA)

 [^4]: William Dampier, *Voyages and Descriptions: Vol.II.
 In Three Parts, Viz.
 I. A Supplement of the Voyage Round the World, ...
 2. Two Voyages to Campeachy; ...
 3. A Discourse of Trade-winds, Breezes, Storms, ...
 By Capt.
 William Dampier.
 Illustrated with Particular Maps and Draughts.
 To Which Is Added, a General Index to Both Volumes* (London: Printed for James Knapton, 1699), 28, Internet Archive, https://archive.org/details/voyagesdescripti00damp/page/n7/mode/2up.